Daniel-Goerlich/gdb/README.md

 The `continue` command will execute the program from the breakpoint, which is line 10.
 Once the `continue` command is ran, the program will execute line 11, which is `Enter first number`.

 You can make multiple breakpoints in the program through `gdb`.
-To make another breakpoint in the program, type `breakpoint` followed by the line number or at the name of a function.
+To make another breakpoint in the program, type `breakpoint` followed by the line number or the name of a function.
 By setting another breakpoint, you are able to pause at another line in the program.

 ```
 (gdb) break 12